Nuclear negotiations with Iran

 University of Oklahoma political science professor (and Mayor of Norman, OK) Cindy Simon Rosenthal talking about the importance of having engaged citizens.

-Putting citizens in the shows of policymakers
+Putting citizens in the shoes of policymakers

 University of Oklahoma political science professor Cindy Simon Rosenthal talks about why the Citizen Cabinet idea is worth pursuing.